ChrisMoller/edif/README.md

 Also, I've no idea if Windows or any Linux distribution other than Fedora has a /var directory, so using this directory may be non-portable.

+So far as I can tell, edif doesn't interfere with Elias Mårtenson's emacs APL mode, but I haven't thoroughly tested that.